codesilva/codesilva.github.io/_posts/2025-09-18-nodejs-apocrypha-base-object.md

 ### Internal Fields

-Each `v8::Object` can have a number of internal fields.
+Each [`Object`][] can have a number of internal fields.
 They can be used to store C++ pointers or other data and are not directly accessible from JavaScript.

 It's important to note that the number of internal fields must be set when creating the object template using [`SetInternalFieldCount`][].
 If it's not set, the internal fields won't be available.